nilshoenson/shared-text-styles/README.md

 ### Import text styles
 When you've exported your Text Styles, you can import them into any Sketch document, so the typography is consistent.

 Go to your Plugins → Sketch Text Styles → Import Text Styles..., to import the Text Styles.
+You can also use the keyboard shortcut `cmd + alt + n`.

 ![](http://i.imgur.com/reDBB0W.gif)